- Increased research;

 A Breath of Hope Lung Foundation is a 501(c)(3) tax-exempt organization.
 All donations are tax-deductible to the full extent of the law.
-We are proud to be a fully approved member of the Charities Review Council.
-We promise to be frugal in the use of funds entrusted to us and through a careful vetting process, we promise to direct funding to top researchers whose work aligns with our vision of saving lives and working toward a cure.
+We are proud to be a fully approved member of the Charities Review Council – a ‘Most Trustworthy Nonprofit’.
+We promise to be frugal in the use of funds entrusted to us.
+Through careful ongoing strategic planning, we promise to direct the vast majority of our revenue to programming designed to improve the survival rate of lung cancer.
 We can’t do it without you, our faithful donors.

-In 2007, a small group of lung cancer patients, along with committed family members and their caregivers from Fairview Southdale Hospital, created the first Twin Cities Lung Run/Walk.
-The success of this event led to the formation of A Breath of Hope Lung Foundation in 2008.
-Thanks to a talented and committed volunteer board of directors and the addition of professional staff in 2012, A Breath of Hope Lung Foundation has grown steadily.
+In 2007, a small group of lung cancer patients, along with committed family members and their caregivers who met at a local support group, created the first Twin Cities Lung Run/Walk.
+The success of this event led to the formation of A Breath of Hope Lung Foundation summer of 2008.
+Thanks to a talented and committed volunteer board of directors and the addition of professional staff beginning in 2012, A Breath of Hope Lung Foundation has grown steadily.

-A Breath of Hope Lung Foundation knows that increased research efforts and public awareness will improve the survivor rate.
+A Breath of Hope Lung Foundation knows that the lung cancer survival rate will improve with increased research funding and public awareness, as well as improved patient support.
 Most of our board of directors and growing family of supporters, now numbering over 10,000, have experienced lung cancer or have lost a loved one to this deadly cancer.
 We continue our endeavors to make every second count, to believe each step is a breath of hope, and to share our compassion and support with all who are impacted by lung cancer, regardless of smoking status.